WEN-Research-Group/WaterQualityNearWells/README.md

 ├── Coding/
 │   ├── Well_spatial_analysis_compl_0127.R   # Main function used in R scripts below to calculate 4 spatial proxies used in the manuscript
 │   ├── [State]_by_well_type_[analyte].R     # Analysis was conducted separately for each state, analyte, water source and well type
-├── Figures/                     # R scripts used to generate figures │   ├── ...
+│   ├── Spatial_permutation.R                # Spatial permutation test to analyze if correlation results are non-spurious ├── Figures/                     # R scripts used to generate figures │   ├── ...
 ├── NaCl_analysis/               # Na/Cl molar ratio analysis, Cl trends over time